Nekomajin42/Smart-Popup/README.md

 ## Limitations

-*Please note, this extension is in testing phase and under developement!*
+***Please note, this extension is in testing phase and under developement!***

 - The extension currently works only in Chromium based browsers.
 It will change in the future, as a WebExtension port is planned.
 - The extension currently available only in English.
 It may change in the future.

 ## Installation

-The extension is only available on this site, for now.
+The extension is only available from this site, for now.
-If you would like to test it, please download the [CRX file](https://github.com/Nekomajin42/Smart-Popup/blob/master/build/Smart%20popup.crx) and install it manually!
+If you would like to test it, please download the [CRX or 7z file](https://github.com/Nekomajin42/Smart-Popup/blob/master/build) and install it manually!

 ## Feedback